pogjing/OSX-bash-scripts/Readme.txt

-These scripts are all OSX bash utilizing the command line for much more point and click intense tasks.
+These scripts are all OSX bash utilizing the command line for administration over ssh.

-Most noteably softwareupdate, Flash, macports, and Java all in the background.
+Most noteably softwareupdate, Flash, MacPorts, and Java all update in the background.

-~IWJ
+~Pog Jing